davidemoro/pypom_form/README.rst

 Obviously you can drive your browser in automated tests with plain selenium/splinter or with a traditional plain page object model pattern but with pypom_form you have the following advantages:

+* write once and reusable approach, very useful if you are testing CMS framework
 * separation of concerns for page and widget logics
 * declarative schema approach
 * reusable schema and widgets, no code repetition